RichardZhu2/tarea/README.md

     main() # takes ~2 seconds
 ```

 A pipeline consisting of _at least one asynchronous function_ becomes an `AsyncPipeline`, which exposes the same logical function, provided `async` and `await` syntax in all of the obvious places.
-This makes it effortless to unify synchronously defined and asynchronously defined funcions where need be.
+This makes it effortless to unify synchronously defined and asynchronously defined functions where need be.

 </details>